panzouh/grafana/README.md

 >docker-compose rm && docker-compose up -d

 ## Connect to Grafana UI :
-Access it form localhost:3000
+- Access it from localhost:3000
-Default login : admin
+- Default login : admin
-Default password : secret
+- Default password : secret

 ## Dashboard
 I've done myself a simple Dashboard, to use it import dash.json in grafana UI.
 It should look like this :